Towards Optimal Reconstruction of Shear Field with PDF-Folding: Reconstruction of the Foreground Surface Density Field

 The weighting in the definition of $N_i$ should be modified accordingly as:

 Note that subtle difference between eq.(\ref{ni17}) and eq.(\ref{ni16}) regarding the positions of the critical surface densities.
 Once we adopt this formalism, it is straightforward to show that

 In practice, however, we find that the two types of weighting schemes defined in eq.(\ref{ni17}) and eq.(\ref{ni16}) do not lead to significant differences in the final results.
 For this reason, our results in \S\ref{real} are produced with the PF version defined in eq.(\ref{ni16}), which takes a more straightforward definition of $n(\vx)$.
+The step-by-step description of shear field reconstruction is a modified version of \S\ref{SBS}:

+\quad 1.
+Set up a rectangular grid for the shear field, and determine a reference background redshift $z_{s0}$, at which the shear field is reconstructed;